DuPont de Nemours Inc. (DD) is on the roll with an average volume of 2.55M in the recent 3 months

 Sponsored

-The company’s shares, operating in the sector of Basic Materials managed to top a trading volume set approximately around 1040832 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Basic Materials managed to top a trading volume set approximately around 3176518 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 12 analysts gave the DuPont de Nemours Inc. a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 9 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.